Call for research proposals on digital financial services, digital ID, and taxation

 Second, the expansion of DFS and digital IDs has the potential to provide governments with access to extensive new data with which to improve tax administration.
 However, considerable hurdles remain in the administrative and technological capacity of revenue authorities in attempting to fulfil this potential.

 Despite these significant challenges and opportunities, very little rigorous research has been conducted in this area so far.
-The ICTD’s new DigiTax research programme aims to generate knowledge and evidence in order to support governments in (i) designing appropriate and effective taxation of DFS and DFS providers, and (ii) harnessing the potential for DFS and digital IDs to strengthen tax administration.
+The ICTD’s new DIGITAX research programme is funded by the Bill & Melinda Gates Foundation.
+DIGITAX aims to generate knowledge and evidence in order to support governments in (i) designing appropriate and effective taxation of DFS and DFS providers, and (ii) harnessing the potential for DFS and digital IDs to strengthen tax administration.

 We particularly encourage research in two specific areas: